mq-devops/static-nginx-deployment-template/readme.md

 # Static Site Deployment with GitHub Actions and NGINX

 This repository automates the deployment of static websites using GitHub Actions and NGINX.
 It fetches static content from another GitHub repository (public or private), builds a customized NGINX Docker image, and pushes it to GitHub Container Registry (`ghcr.io`).
-The setup ensures secure and efficient deployments with clear versioning based on Git references.
+The setup provides secure and efficient deployments with clear versioning based on Git references.

 ## Features